 Renoir seems to have composed this complicated scene without advance studies or underdrawing.
 He spent months making numerous changes to the canvas, painting the individual figures when his models were available, and adding the striped awning along the top edge.
 Nonetheless, Renoir retained the freshness of his vision, even as he revised, rearranged, and crafted an exquisite work of art.

-This fall, the Phillips will highlight the circumstances leading up to the creation of the painting and the artist’s diverse circle of friends who inspired it, with the exhibition Renoir and Friends: Luncheon of the Boating Party, opening October 7.
+In fall 2017, the Phillips highlighted the circumstances leading up to the creation of Luncheon of the Boating Party and the artist’s diverse circle of friends who inspired it, with the exhibition Renoir and Friends: Luncheon of the Boating Party (October 7, 2017-January 7, 2018).

 At center, the actress Ellen Andrée (6) drinks from a glass.
 Across from her in a brown bowler hat is Baron Raoul Barbier (4), a bon vivant and former mayor of colonial Saigon.
 He is turned toward the smiling woman at the railing, thought to be Alphonsine Fournaise (3), the proprietor's daughter.
 She and her brother, Alphonse Fournaise, Jr. (2), who handled the boat rentals, wear straw boaters.
 They are placed within, but at the edge of, the party.
 At the upper right, the artist Paul Lhote (12) and the bureaucrat Eugène Pierre Lestringuez (11) seem to be flirting with actress Jeanne Samary (13).